Ensembl/guiHive/README.md

 All the 3rd party libraries used in guiHive are supposed to work in reasonably recent versions of the good most used web browsers.
 IE>=9 should also work.
 If you experience any problem, please, send your comments to mp@ebi.ac.uk

 AFAIK everything works fine in Firefox (v7.0.1, v8.0.1, v12.0, v18.0.1), Chrome (v24.0.1312.56), Safari (v5.1.7) and Opera (v12.12).
-Note on Firefox: Firefox has experienced a regression in SVG performance (around version 18).
-Several bugs have been solved lately, making its performance comparable to Chrome (version 24-nightly).